 What is Goop2?

-Goop2 is a peer-to-peer content publishing system for the ephemeral web.
+Goop2 is a peer-to-peer platform for the ephemeral web.
 Instead of uploading your site to a centralized host, you run a Goop2 peer on your own machine.
-Your site exists while you are online and disappears when you shut down -- no servers, no monthly bills, no platform lock-in.
+Your websites, apps, and services exist while you are online and vanish when you shut down -- no servers, no monthly bills, no platform lock-in.

 Core ideas

-- Ephemeral by design -- A Goop2 site exists only while its owner is present and online.
+- Ephemeral by design -- Content exists only while its owner is present and online.
 There is no permanent hosting.

 - Peer-first architecture -- Every participant is both client and server.
 You serve your own content and browse other peers directly.